Here's What Rhode's Peptide Lip Tint Really Looks Like On Our Beauty Editors

 Megan Decker, Beauty Editor in Ribbon

 The texture is smooth and light, not grainy the way some tubed, squeezable lip glosses turn when they get hot in your bag.
-I was surprised and at first disappointed that there’s no vanilla or caramel smell or taste, but after wearing this color for a week, I’m glad it’s unscented.
+I was surprised and at first disappointed that there’s no vanilla or caramel smell or taste, but after wearing this colour for a week, I’m glad it’s unscented.
 It feels more grown up that way.
-A plus, Hailey."

 Karina Hoshikawa, Senior Writer in Toast

 And on that note, I want to shout out the chemist who nailed the pigment load; it’s not too sheer that it doesn’t actually look like anything (which is always disappointing, right?), but not too much so that it feels lipstick-y.
-My favorite shade of the bunch is Toast, which is a gorgeous warm neutral that is very much giving MLBB (my lips, but better).
-Gone are the days of me layering a lip pencil with a clear glaze of Rhode’s lip treatment...maybe, just maybe, we really can have it all?"
+My favourite shade of the bunch is Toast, which is a gorgeous warm neutral that is very much giving MLBB (my lips but better).
+Gone are the days of me layering a lip pencil with a clear glaze of Rhode’s lip treatment.
+Maybe, just maybe, we really can have it all?

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.